 The City of Madison, through its Tax Incremental Districts (TIDs), has entered into tax abatement agreements with developers in the form of tax incremental financing incentives to stimulate economic development.
 The abatements are authorized through the TID project plans.
 The City of Madison disburses loans to developers.
 The developer guarantees a certain amount of increment each year.
 The developers pay property taxes as they become due, and if they generate the guaranteed increment, an equal amount of loan balance is forgiven.
-Total amount of a loan forgiven by the District as part of the agreement with 1102 South Park, LLC during 2016 was \$159,827.
+It is anticipated that these loans will be forgiven and therefore an allowance of \$1,048,000 has been established for the entire amount of outstanding loans.
+Details of loans disbursed and forgiven are as follows: